AlmadelX/CryptoPriceBot/README.md

 # CryptoPriceBot
-Telegram bot for tracking cryptocurrencies/tokens' prices
+Telegram bot for tracking prices of cryptocurrencies